Draco NAK9 Review: 9mm AK Pistol

 On range day I started out with some Blazer FMJ 115 grain ammo to see how it cycled and to get a feel for the trigger.
 I noticed right away there was very little recoil because of the weight of the NAK9.
 Compared to my other PCCs, the NAK9 is by far the heaviest.
 I do have an aftermarket flash suppressor and a flashlight attached to it, but this gun is on the heavy side.

 I fired the first 50 rounds without any issue and then loaded up some Sig 115 grain V-Crown jacketed hollow point ammo.
 In the past, I have had a few different PCCs have trouble cycling hollow point ammo.
-Because of the cost of the Sig ammo, I only fired 20 rounds through it, but it cycled without any issue as well.
+Because of the cost of the Sig ammo, I only fired 20 rounds through it, but it cycled without any issues.

 CAI 9mm Draco PCC (Pistol Caliber Carbine)